 Dairy is one of the most triggering foods for those who are acne prone.
 In fact, one study found that women who consumed dairy were 44% more likely to have acne!
 I can usually tell by seeing a client's skin if they have been consuming dairy.
 The dead giveaway is tender, inflamed acne lesions (many times cystic) found mostly on the cheeks, but also the jawline and chin.
 While I love dairy just as much as anyone, I do not love what it does to my skin.
-It can sound devastating to give up dairy, here are the 3 huge reason why dairy is so triggering to acne prone skin:
+Although it can sound devastating to give up dairy, here are a few reasons why it is so triggering to acne prone skin:

-The majority of dairy products in the U.S. come from pregnant cows and some cows are given growth hormones.
-There is an abundance of a growth hormone called IGF-1 and anabolic hormones that naturally occurs in dairy products, which is really great for baby cows to grow up big and strong.
-But for those of us who are acne prone, it causes major acne breakouts.
-The reason is that the hormone levels in dairy products, combined with your own cocktail of hormones, causes excessive sebum production leading to more clogged pores and the perfect breeding ground for acne bacteria to thrive.
-According to the American Journal of Dermatology, milk contains, on average, 60 different hormones including testosterone, progesterone, insulin, and the potent growth hormone called IGF-1 which are present in all types of dairy; pasteurized, grass-fed, homogenized, raw, organic, lactose-free, etc - there's basically no escaping the acne-causing hormones in milk!
+Since the majority of dairy products in the U.S. come from pregnant cows, they naturally contain a variety of hormones.
+Among these are a growth hormone called IGF-1 and anabolic hormones such as progesterone.
+While these hormones are great for helping developing calves grow up big and strong, they can cause major problems for those of us that are acne prone.
+The hormones in dairy products combined with our own cocktail of hormones causes excessive sebum (oil) production, leading to more clogged pores and the perfect breeding ground for acne bacteria to thrive.
+According to the American Journal of Dermatology, milk contains, on average, 60 different hormones including testosterone, progesterone, insulin, and the potent growth hormone called IGF-1 which are present in all types of dairy.
+Whether it’s pasteurized, grass-fed, homogenized, raw, organic, lactose-free, etc - there's basically no escaping the acne-causing hormones in milk!

-Lastly, dairy is also naturally high in iodine which is an essential trace mineral for the body that is necessary for healthy hormone production by the thyroid.
+Lastly, dairy is also naturally high in iodine, which is an essential trace mineral for the body that is necessary for healthy hormone production by the thyroid.
 Although Iodine plays an important role, an overabundance of it is problematic for those with acne prone skin.
-When there is more iodine that the body can use, the excess is excreted through the sweat glands which is very problematic for acne suffers since iodine is a follicle/pore irritant and sets the stage for inflammatory responses on the skin such as inflamed acne, as well as rosacea and eczema.
+When there is more iodine than the body can use, the excess is excreted through the sweat glands.
+Since iodine is a follicle/pore irritant, this sets the stage for inflammatory responses on the skin such as inflamed acne, as well as rosacea and eczema.
 Aside from the naturally occurring iodine, some dairy contains even higher levels because farmers provide salt licks to dairy cows to supplement their diet and keep them healthy.
-The iodine is absorbed and makes its way into milk products.
+The iodine is then absorbed and makes its way into milk products!

 Because dairy exacerbates inflamed acne, it is important to avoid all dairy products.
-So now that I have given you all the bad news, here is the good news: there ARE amazing alternatives to dairy, and some that are even more delicious than the dairy versions!
+So now that I have given you the bad news, here is the good news: there are amazing alternatives to dairy, and some are even more delicious than the dairy versions!
 To help you get started, I've compiled a list of some of my favorite acne-safe, dairy-free alternatives.View list of Acne Safe Dairy Alternatives

 These are just a few of my favorites, but there are so many dairy-free options available at any grocery store which makes avoiding this acne trigger not only easy but also delicious!